enthought/jigna/README.rst

 You will require the following packages:

  - Traits.
- - Pyface.
- - Working Qt backend for Traits (either PySide or PyQt4).
+ - Pyface with a working Qt backend (either PySide or PyQt4).

+For the web interface, you need:

- - Mako and Jinja2.
+ - Tornado.
- - Tornado for the websocket implementation.

 You can install this either via pip or the usual means::